-Where:
+Where.

-V = Voltage (Joules/Coulomb or Volts)I = Current (Coulombs/Sec or Amperes) P = Power (Joules/Sec or Watts)
+V = Voltage (Joules/Coulomb or Volts)

+I = Current (Coulombs/Sec or Amperes)

+P = Power (Joules/Sec or Watts)

-CMOS technology is the best choice for low-power designs because of its insignificant static power Where: dissipation.
-However, simply selecting CMOS technology should not be considered as the only method for reducing power in ASIC/SOC devices.
+CMOS technology is the best choice for low-power designs because of its insignificant static power simulation.
+A multi control sequence is used to guide the dissipation.
+However, simply selecting CMOS technology linear feedback shift register (LFSR) to generate these should not be considered as the only method for reducing power in ASIC/SOC devices.
 Since most of today's designs are based on CMOS technology, the first step toward power reduction is to understand the sources of power dissipation in such devices.
 Power consumption sources in digital CMOS circuits are divided into three main categories: